bWENTURA/jazz_questionnaire/README.md

 ## Description

-This questionnaire is my original project in React.js.
-I wrote the code from scratch.
-I was responsible for:
+The idea of application is to measure the probability that the person who complete the quiz could be a jazzman.
+This is my first personal project with use of React.js:
-- conception of project
+- concept of project
-- whole layout and style of page
+- layout and style of page
-- meritorical content
+- logic of application
-- programming content
+- code

- *Jazz Questionnaire* is concentrated on React's main concepts like **Hooks, Forms, Components(and comunication between them), Props, JSX and others.**
+ *Jazz Questionnaire* is focused on React's main concepts like **Hooks, Forms, Components(and comunication between them), Props, JSX and others.**

 Technologies I used in project:
 - HTML